raviag09/Yocto_Labs/Modifying kernel/README.md

 $make kernelversion
 ```

-### Modifying USB Driver:Go to usb.c or usb-skeleton.c location and add some printk statements in __init function
+### Modifying USB Driver:Go to usb.c in ./core/usb.c location and add some printk statements in __init function

 ```bash